lenML/Speech-AI-Forge/docs/webui_features.md

-                        Max batch size for TTS --webui_experimental  Enable webui_experimental features --language LANGUAGE   Set the default language for the webui --api                 use api=True to launch the API together with the webui (run launch.py for only API server)
+                        Max batch size for TTS --webui_experimental  Enable webui_experimental features --language LANGUAGE   Set the default language for the webui --api                 use api=True to launch the API together with the webui (run launch.py for only API server) --off_track_tqdm      turn off track_tqdm
-  --compile             Enable model compile
-  --no_half             Disalbe half precision for model inference --off_tqdm            Disable tqdm progress bar --device_id DEVICE_ID
+  --compile             Enable model compile --flash_attn          Enable flash attention --no_half             Disalbe half precision for model inference --off_tqdm            Disable tqdm progress bar --device_id DEVICE_ID
-                        Select the default CUDA device to use (export CUDA_VISIBLE_DEVICES=0,1,etc might be needed before)
+                        Select the default CUDA device to use (export CUDA_VISIBLE_DEVICES=0,1,etc might be needed before) --use_cpu {all,chattts,enhancer,trainer} [{all,chattts,enhancer,trainer} ...]
-  --use_cpu {all,chattts,enhancer} [{all,chattts,enhancer} ...]
                         use CPU as torch device for specified modules --lru_size LRU_SIZE   Set the size of the request cache pool, set it to 0 will disable lru_cache --debug_generate      Enable debug mode for audio generation